CommitteeOfZero/committeeofzero.github.io/_posts/2019-02-02-cc-steam-patch.markdown

 This patch brings the fixes and improvements from our previous patch to the Steam version and adds a few more.
 See [below](#features) for a full list of features.

+**UPDATE:** See that "few" above?
+Miiight be a bit of an understatement.

+Much like what we talked about for our STEINS;GATE Steam Patch version 2.0, we gained experience over the years, our team got bigger, and our ambitions higher.
+So here it is, finally—the major update to our CHAOS;CHILD Steam Patch.
+With all the places our CHAOS;HEAD NOAH translation has gone, we were bound to revise CHAOS;CHILD at some point; the two games are very tightly connected, after all.
+As our work on NOAH progressed, we found more and more parallels, more evident thematic progression, and just... more in general.
+It wouldn’t be an exaggeration to say this patch has an amount of work and thought put into it comparable to our ROBOTICS;NOTES ELITE Steam Patch, but with far less crunch this time, we promise.

+So, without further ado, we welcome you back to Chaos World.

 <div style="border: 1px solid #fff; padding: 8px;">
 Download link and instructions are <a href="#guides">↓ below</a>.
 </div>